 Did you know that Charles Dickens would regularly go on 20-mile walks after his morning writing session?
 Beethoven had a similar write-walk-repeat routine.

-If you’re in marketing, writing, or any other type of creative field, ideas literally pay the bills.
-One of the best ways to get your creative juices flowing is by walking.
+If you’re in marketing, graphic design, are a copy writer, or are in any other type of creative field, ideas literally pay the bills.
+One of the best ways to get your creative juices flowing is by walking and getting fresh air.

 Studies show that numerous experiments had the same outcome: walking increased the number of creative ideas that the subjects had while boosting memory.

 Walking has been shown to reduce the risk of preventable diseases such as obesity, cardiovascular disease, diabetes, and heart disease.
 Here’s how:

 Elevated levels of low-density lipoproteins or LDL cholesterol is a red flag for heart disease.
 You want to maximize your high-density lipoproteins or HDL cholesterol while keeping your LDL in check.
 Walking can help you do this.

 Studies show that a regular walking schedule can promote healthy levels of cholesterol and reduce your risk for preventable diseases.

 Eating too many carbohydrates can skyrocket blood sugar levels, leading to an energy crash and the conversion of excess glucose to stored fat.
 When this consistently happens over a long period of time, your body becomes glucose resistant, the precursor for type-2 diabetes.

 Walking has been shown to be an effective method of improving glucose response while burning excess calories.
 Studies found that a walk after a meal for as little as 15 minutes was enough to significantly improve the body’s glucose response.